Brett-MK/Heroki/README.md

 # Heroki
 A Heroku clone built with HTML, CSS Grid, and Flexbox.

-This is a fully responsive fake website with complete custom CSS and deployed on netlify at https://awesome-jones-8739e9.netlify.app/index.html
+This is a fully responsive website with complete custom CSS and deployed on netlify at https://awesome-jones-8739e9.netlify.app/index.html

 Based off of a course by Traversy Media on YouTube